snorkem/DaVinci_Resolve_Scripts/README.md

 - This is expected behavior, not an error

 ### Scripts work from terminal but not from Resolve menu
-- Make sure you installed scripts using `./install_scripts.sh`
+- Make sure you copied the scripts to Resolve's Scripts folder (see Option 1 above)
-- Make sure `resolve_utils.py` is in the same folder as other scripts
+- Make sure you copied all `.py` files including utility modules
 - Try running `test_resolve_context` from both contexts to compare

 For more help: